backstage/backstage/.changeset/gorgeous-timers-act.md

 '@backstage/plugin-catalog-backend-module-gitlab': patch
 ---

-added test if user does not have name or profile picture,variable default to undefined
+Fixed bug that caused ingestion errors when a user's name or profile picture is undefined.